 Duckworth Chairs SASC Airland Subcommittee Hearing on Army Modernization

-[WASHINGTON, D.C.] — U.S. Senator Tammy Duckworth (D-IL), Chair of the U.S. Senate Armed Services Committee (SASC) Airland Subcommittee, led her first hearing as Chair on Army modernization programs in review of the Defense Authorization Request for Fiscal Year 2022.
-Witnesses included Mr. Douglas Bush, Acting Assistant Secretary of the Army for Acquisition, Logistics and Technology, General John M. Murray, Commanding General, Army Futures Command and Lieutenant General Erik K. Peterson, Deputy Chief of Staff, Army G-8.
-Watch the Senator’s opening remarks here as well as her two rounds of questions here and here.
+[WASHINGTON, D.C.] — U.S. Senator Tammy Duckworth (D-IL), Chair of the U.S. Senate Armed Services Committee (SASC) Airland Subcommittee, led a subcommittee hearing on Army modernization in review of the Defense Authorization Request for Fiscal Year 2023.
+Witnesses included Mr. Douglas Bush, Assistant Secretary of the Army for Acquisition, Logistics and Technology; Lieutenant General James Richardson, Deputy Commanding General, Army Futures Command; and Colonel Christopher Grice, Director of Materiel, Army G-8.
+Watch the Senator’s opening remarks here and her questions for the witnesses here.

 Duckworth was one of the first handful of Army women to fly combat missions during Operation Iraqi Freedom.
 She served in the Reserve Forces for 23 years before retiring from military service in 2014 at the rank of Lieutenant Colonel.
 She served on the House Armed Services Committee (HASC) during her four years serving in the U.S. House of Representatives.